vincenttommi/phase-1-review-conditionals/README.md

 }
 ```

-If we'd like to write out the same code with an `if` conditional, it will look
-like this:

 The JavaScript engine compares the value passed in to the `switch` statement
 (here, `order`) against each of the `case` values _using strict equality_
 (`===`).
 When a match is found, the statements nested under that `case` are